Usages of standard dashboard nodes¶

 }

-For example, the above code will change the tab ribbon color from blue to gradient as shown below:
+The above code will change the tab ribbon color from blue to gradient as shown below:

 Note